robertzk/syberia/drydoc/syberia-README.md

-## Syberia

-This repository contains all analytical modeling efforts related to Avant data.
-The project is built on top of [Syberia](http://github.com/robertzk/syberia), a collection of R packages that try to enforce [convention over configuration](http://en.wikipedia.org/wiki/Convention_over_configuration) and [don't repeat yourself](http://en.wikipedia.org/wiki/Don't_repeat_yourself).
+Syberia is a collection of R packages that try to enforce [convention over configuration](http://en.wikipedia.org/wiki/Convention_over_configuration) and [don't repeat yourself](http://en.wikipedia.org/wiki/Don't_repeat_yourself).

 R codebases are typically loosely organized collections of scripts.
 By enforcing a structure that